Chapter 5.04

 All business entities doing business in the city, except those excluded pursuant to LCMC 5.04.020, shall pay the following annual occupation tax:

-A. One hundred dollars for business entities having three workers or less (workers include employees, owners, partners and corporation officers); and
+A. A flat tax rate of $100.00, or such greater amount as established by council resolution for business entities having three workers or less (workers include employees, owners, partners and corporation officers); and

 5.04.080 Occupation tax – When due.

-The annual occupation tax shall be paid during the month of January of said calendar year unless the business entity commences business after January 31st of any calendar year, in which case the business entity shall procure a permit and pay the tax before commencing business.
+The annual occupation tax shall be paid during the 30-day period prior to expiration.
+The business entity shall procure a permit and pay the tax before commencing business.
 (Ord.
+2017-14 § 4; Ord.
 77-10 § 4(4))

 5.04.090 Occupation tax – Late payment.